axiom-data-science/portal-docs/how-to/map/map-view-climatologies.rst

 Historical patterns in gridded data
 ===================================

-1. Clicking on any gridded dataset will open a `virtual sensor <http://help.axds.co/portals/DataCatalog.html#download-a-time-series-from-gridded-data>`_.
+1. Clicking on any gridded dataset will open a :ref:`gridded-data-overview`.
 2. If the dataset has more than three years of data, the default graph will show binned data.
 3. The dark gray line indicating the mean and the gray envelope representing the min and max values within the current year.